NathanLBCooper/NathanLBCooper.github.io/_posts/2019-09-21-azure-webjob-host.md

 layout: post
 title: "Azure WebJob Host"
 date: 2019-09-21 12:00:00
 excerpt: "I've created a library that provides shutdown detection for Azure WebJobs.
 It's both for continuous services and finite duration method calls.
-The Azure WebJob SDK can do that already, but this was created to be a 'lighter' dependancy and to be less opinionated on how WebJobs are written."
+The Azure WebJob SDK can do that already, but this was created to be a 'lighter' dependency and to be less opinionated on how WebJobs are written."
 categories: [azure, my-projects]
 comments: false
 image:
   feature: project.png
 ---

 I've created a <a href="https://github.com/NathanLBCooper/azure-webjob-host" target="_blank">libary that provides shutdown detection for Azure WebJobs</a>.
 It's both for continuous services and finite duration method calls.
-The Azure WebJob SDK can do that already, but this was created to be a 'lighter' dependancy and to be less opinionated on how WebJobs are written.
+The Azure WebJob SDK can do that already, but this was created to be a 'lighter' dependency and to be less opinionated on how WebJobs are written.

 ### The project